How to Grow Bougainvillea In Florida

 Selecting the right variety of Bougainvillea to grow

-There are a lot of species or varieties of this plant that are available all over the world.
-But there are very few that can be grown easily in Florida and believe me those will make your garden beautiful.
+There are many species or varieties of this plant available all over the world.
+But very few can be grown easily in Florida, and believe me, those will make your garden beautiful.

 Friendly note: Plant it on the ground and avoid using a pot for it.
-(If you do so make sure you do hard pruning)
+(If you use a pot make sure you do hard pruning)

 Some major species of Bougainvillea that can be grown easily in Florida